linrongbin16/colorbox.nvim/README.md

 It use offline github actions to weekly collect and update the most popular Vim/Neovim colorscheme list.

-It install color plugins via git submodules instead of copy-paste source code, so you get continuously updates from original authors instead of me, e.g. it only transport and manage, not produce.

-It allow you do any switches with:
-  * Multiple policies: suffle playback, play in order, single cycle.
-  * Multiple timing: on startup, fixed interval, by filetype, etc.

 > Note:
 >
 > The **most popular** colorschemes are picked from below websites: